Radio 270: Aftermath

 On 15 August Oceaan 7 sailed up the coast to Whitby.
 It was laid up there whilst a buyer was sought.
-It was advertised for sale via Tuckley and Co, a local estate agent with a reputation for amusing property ads.
 Various enquiries were received from prospective buyers including one from the operators of Radio Caroline, whose own ships had been seized by creditors.
 However, none of these enquiries resulted in a sale.
 The transmitter and other broadcasting equipment from Radio 270 were placed in storage and in 1970 found their way to the Dutch-based pirate Capital Radio (which had no connection to the later British radio station of the same name).
 Oceaan 7 was scrapped in 1969.

 The proceeds from the disposal of the vessel and its equipment raised a total of around £12,500.
 By the time creditors had been paid off there was no cash available to allow a significant return of capital to the Radio 270 shareholders.
-As far as is known, none of the shareholders ever achieved a direct financial return on their investment.

 Wilf Proudfoot stood as the Conservative candidate in the marginal West Yorkshire constituency of Brighouse and Spenborough, where he ousted the sitting Labour MP Colin Jackson by a majority of only 59 votes.
 The closure of the pirate radio stations is believed to have been a key issue in a number of marginal seats.
 Proudfoot himself lost his seat in the February 1974 general election.
 Thereafter he spent some time in the USA where he trained as a hypnotist in Los Angeles.
 He later established the Proudfoot School of Clinical Hypnotism and Psychotherapy based in Scarborough.

 Don Robinson continued his career as an events promoter and entrepreneur.
-He is credited with having saved Hull City football club ('The Tigers') from extinction in 1982 when he bought the club out of receivership.
+He is credited with having saved Hull City football club from extinction in 1982 when he bought the club out of receivership.
 As club chairman from 1982 to 1989 he presided over a revival in the club's financial and football fortunes that saw it enjoy a series of league promotions.

-Many former Radio 270 staff, such as Roger Gale, Paul Burnett, Philip Hayton and Mark Wesley went on to enjoy distinguished careers in mainstream broadcasting.
+Many former Radio 270 staff, such as Roger Gale, Paul Burnett and Philip Hayton subsequently worked in mainstream broadcasting.
 The station's office manager, Maggie Lucas, went on to become secretary to the Chairman of the Australian Broadcasting Corporation.
 Roger Gale became a long serving Conservative MP and in 2021 was the first MP to confirm he had submitted a letter of no confidence in British Prime Minister Boris Johnson.
-Although Radio 270's life was brief, it had a significant impact on North East England and many tributes were paid to it on the 40th anniversary of its closure.